Understanding VOD vs live streaming

 What is VOD streaming?

-Video on demand is like having a huge library of movies and shows right at your fingertips.
+It is like having a huge library of movies and shows right at your fingertips.
 VOD is a way to stream your favourite shows and movies whenever it suits you, just like flipping through channels on a TV, but with a much bigger choice and control over what you see.

 • Watch whenever you want: Pick any show or movie from the library and start watching whenever it fits your schedule.
 For example Netflix, Prime, YouTube etc.